 How Is FCE Diagnosed?

 Unfortunately, there is no test that can be done for pets to show that FCE is present.
-Your vet will work on ruling out other possible causes including tumors, blood clots, kidney and heart disease, as well as do a series of x-rays and/or MRIs to see if any there is any visual damage or inflammation.
+Your vet will work on ruling out other possible causes including tumors, blood clots, kidney, and heart disease, as well as do a series of x-rays and/or MRIs to see if there is any visual damage or inflammation.
 If no cause for partial or full paralysis of the legs can be found, it is usually ruled out as FCE.

 Cats Can Recover from FCE

 With patience, support, and a care system around a cat with FCE, they can recover.
 The good news with FCE is that there is little to no pain or discomfort so the cat should be given time to see if they can make a partial or full recovery.
 Most cats do recover though all will not regain their motor skills completely.
 Adult cats tend to have the quickest recovery while kittens and seniors may need more time and TLC.
 It can take anywhere from a few weeks to several months going through rehabilitation to help their spine heal.
 The process of healing includes daily exercises that should be started as soon as possible, acupuncture, water therapy, and massages.

 If you have to (or choose to) treat your cat at home, you will want to get a supportive harness (or use a towel) and have them walk several times a day with your help.
 You will have to do light massages and rotate their affected limbs every day.
 If they have trouble making it to the box on their own, please read Litter Box Alternatives For Injured Cats for information on how to help them.
 You will want to allow them to rest in a quiet, warm, and comfortable area where they cannot hurt themselves.
 Many opt to close their cat off in a bedroom and keep food and water bowls as well as a litter box close by.